Apologia: Apologia Pro Marcel Lefebvre

-Roman Catholic writer Michael Davies later wrote a three-volume work entitled Apologia Pro Marcel Lefebvre, defending the SSPX founder, Archbishop Marcel Lefebvre.
+In the 1970s, Roman Catholic writer Michael Davies wrote a three-volume work entitled Apologia Pro Marcel Lefebvre, defending the SSPX founder, Archbishop Marcel Lefebvre.
 Davies wrote in his introduction to the first volume that the use of the term apologia in the title is used as a "reasoned explanation", rather than literal apology, in the same vein as the early Christian apologists.

 Modern analysis

-In her 1993 article, "The Evolution of the Rhetorical Genre of Apologia", Sharon Downey argues that apologia has undergone significant changes because its function has changed throughout history.
+Sharon Downey argued in 1993 that apologia has undergone significant changes because its function has changed throughout history.
 Downey takes on a critical generic approach to the feasibility of apologia.